otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/01-introduction-to-unity-scripting.md

 Our code works, but there is a problem with it that the untrained eye will likely miss:

-This `50` is what programmers like to refer to as a "magic number".
+This `50` is what programmers like to refer to as a **"magic number"**.
 What makes it magic?
-It just appears out of thin air with no explanation.
-If someone else was to read this code, they wouldn't know why we used the number 50, nor what the 50 was supposed to represent (although an experienced programmer could work it out.)
+- It just appears out of thin air with no explanation.

+If someone else was to read this code, they wouldn't know why we used the number `50`, nor what the `50` was supposed to represent (although an experienced programmer could work it out.)
 It's also difficult to change.
 If someone (such as a designer) wants to make the windmill wheels rotate faster or slower, they have to go into our code and change this specific number.
 A non-programmer is **never** going to do that.

 Instead of using a magic number in our code, let's store the number in a **variable**.

 Why use a variable?
 - **Variables** allow you to assign names to values.
 This makes your code much easier to read.
 - **Single source of truth** for values.
 If you wrote `50` for the windmill speed in multiple places across multiple scripts, you'd have many instances of the number that you need to update.
-If 50 is stored in a variable, it only needs to be updated in one place.
+If `50` is stored in a variable, it only needs to be updated in one place.
 - **Mutability** - A fancy word for "something that can be changed".
 Putting the `50` in a variable allows it to be changed at runtime, meaning your windmill could speed up or slow down based on what's happening in the game.

-We can declare a new variable on the line above Start():
+We can declare a new variable on the line above `Start()`:

 ```csharp
 public float RotationSpeed = 50f;